timothywcrane/RTFM/README.md

 # RTFM
  ![RTFM](https://github.com/timothywcrane/RTFM/blob/main/rtfm.jpg?raw=true)

-RTFM is a simple Bash script that collects your Linux installation's command info and creates 2 text and PDF sets: 1 listing commands and 1 with command query information that you can then read, search & reference.
+RTFM is a simple Bash script that collects your Linux installation's command info and creates 2 text and PDF sets that you can then read, search & reference: 1 listing commands and 1 including various command query outputs.

 * This script is NOT optimized in any way for performance.
 * This script is meant to be a "hammer" on purpose.